castai/docs/docs/api/authentication.md

 ## Setting up Cast.AI Swagger

 You can test your key directly in our [API specification](specification.md).
-Visit https://api.cast.ai/v1/spec/, click "Authorize
-" and
- enter your key for `X-API-Key` field.
+Visit <https://api.cast.ai/v1/spec/>, click "Authorize" and enter your key for `X-API-Key` field.

 After setting this up, you are now ready to use "Try it out" button that is available for each endpoint.